 Master of Business student

-Nicole wouldn’t hesitate to recommend AUT’s hospitality degree to other students.
+He wouldn’t hesitate to recommend AUT’s business programmes to other students.

 “I can’t say enough about AUT – supportive lecturers, teachers and staff, and friendly students with no egos.
 If it wasn’t for AUT’s support, compassion and empathy for students during the pandemic and other stresses of life I might not be writing this right now.
 Both 2020 and 2021 were tough mentally and physically for everyone, including for me and my family, and with the good grace of God we all got through in one piece.”

 One of the highlights of Etienne’s time at university has been participating in the activities AUT offers aspiring entrepreneurs.

 “The CO.STARTERS programme appealed to my business sense, so it was an opportunity I couldn’t miss.
 I met some awesome mentors and other like-minded students who I still keep in touch with.
 The X Challenge competition was another great opportunity I had to take up.
 It’s a great competition and one I’ve been promoting to other students as I believe it’s important to have many income streams, especially now that it’s possible to create passive income and make money while you sleep.”